Certified Maintenance & Reliability Professional (CMRP) Certification

 8. Inventory Management, and Economic Order Quantity (EOQ)

-9. Maintenance & Reliability tools such as RCA, FMEA, and OEE.
+9. Maintenance and reliability tools such as RCA, FMEA, and OEE.

 10. Leading & Lagging KPIs, Benchmarking for Proactive Maintenance